Coronavirus update: before submitting an application, please make sure you have read and considered the current Government guidance about coronavirus.

 If you plan to hold all or part of your event on land owned by NHDC, you will need to complete a land licence application form:

 We will confirm if the site is available for your event and advise you of any queries that need answering before the land license is issued.
 If the land is not owned by us, you should always obtain consent from the land owner.
 All queries raised by our officers will need to be answered in full before a land licence can be issued.

 If you want to put up a banner to advertise your event on land owned by us you will need to submit an application:

 Use of our land for major events such as travelling fairs and circuses is subject to a charge.

 - Pull on day - Free

 - Hire rates shown typically apply to travelling fairs and circuses

 - Minimum hire bond for fairs and circuses: £1,000

 - Hire charges may be applied to other profit making / fee charging events

-Other profit making or fee charging events and activities of a smaller nature may also be charged at the discretion of the Council.
+Other profit making or fee charging events and activities of a smaller nature may also be charged at our discretion.
 Charges will be based on those for the larger events as appropriate for the nature, duration and frequency.